 So Is affiliate marketing worth it?
-My answer is YES definitely it’s worth it for me….but that doesn’t mean it would be the same for you.
-I am legally blind (was diagnosed with a severe eye disorder in 2010) and so it was very difficult to find a job that suites my condition.
-That’s one of the main reasons why I got into the affiliate marketing space after discovering it in late 2015.
-I had no choice but to put my full energy and mind into it otherwise the other option I had was to continue applying to jobs that will never hire a legally blind man.
+My answer is YES it’s worth it for me….but that doesn’t mean it would be the same for you.
+I am legally blind (was diagnosed with a severe eye disorder in 2010) and so it was very difficult to find a job that suits my condition.
+That’s one of the main reasons why I got into the affiliate marketing space after discovering it in 2016.
+I had no choice but to put my full energy and mind into it otherwise the other option I had was to continue applying to jobs that will never hire a person with low vision.

 Free Affiliate Marketing Strategies